eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 EupneaOS does not have the same restrictions as the Depthboot base distros, as all trademarked content has been removed.
 The Eupnea Project disallows sharing of EupneaOS images, to prevent unofficial modded versions from being distributed.
 If you want to create a fork of EupneaOS, remove all EupneaOS branding, i.e. the name and logos.

+## Does the Eupnea Project collect any telemetry?

+No, setting up telemetry services is too much work.
+Keep in mind that the distros themselves might collect telemetry and send it to their respective developers.